sgaliamov/blog/_posts/2021-02-07-ergo-dox-layouts.md

-# edLayouts utility
+---
+title: Evaluating keyboard layouts for ErgoDox EZ
+categories: ["ErgoDox", "reviews"]
+created: 2020-08-09
+date: 2021-02-07
+layout: post
+---

 When you buy a keyboard that costs almost 400€, you probably ~~insane~~ want to use it 100%.
 Initially I planned to configure the peripheral buttons only.
-But since with a non-standard keyboard you have to learn how to type, I thought "why not learn a new layout?"
+But since with a non-standard keyboard you have to learn how to type again, I thought "why not learn a new layout?"

 The only [Dvorak](https://en.wikipedia.org/wiki/Dvorak_keyboard_layout) came to mind.
 After a short investigation it's turned out that Dvorak is not much better than Qwerty.